-January is a month when athletes have a lot of motivation to train, but don’t always have great weather for outdoor training.
+This is a period of the year when athletes have a lot of motivation to train, but don’t always have great weather for outdoor training.
 Fortunately, you can accomplish a great deal with targeted indoor cycling workouts, often in a fraction of the time – and with a fraction of the clothing – compared to outdoor rides.
-Depending on where you are in your training, here are some essential workouts you should be doing:
+Depending on what you’re preparing for, here are some essential workouts you should be doing:

 For the Early-Spring Racers: ThresholdLadders